An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: Non-Archimedean results

-To avoid an excess of notation, we will from now on drop the subscript $\nu$ from the fields and models we are considering - no confusion should result, since we will exclusively be working locally.
+The proof of Proposition \ref{prop:finite_comp} may be found after Lemma \ref{lema:comp_B}.
+To avoid an excess of notation, we will from now on drop the subscript $\nu$ from the fields and models we are considering, since we will exclusively be working locally at $\nu$ and places dividing it for the remainder of this section.